 By default, all Tesla cars come with a free lifetime Standard Connectivity mobile cellular plan.
 The company uses it for the car’s navigation and sends over-the-air updates.

-When you get a new car, it comes with a one-year Premium Connectivity, which costs $9.99/month after that, you get a few valuable extras, as shown in the table below.
+When you get a new car, it comes with a one-year Premium Connectivity — which costs $9.99/month, or $99/year, after — that gives you a few valuable extras, as shown in the table below.

 (Certain updates require Wi-Fi)